lmcrean/Crocodile-Kingdom/README.md

 This project had the intentional advantage of plenty existing resources of high relevance.

 The following resources and repositories were researched.
-- [Alien Memory Game](https://github.com/moirahartigan/Portfolio-2---Alien-Memory-Game) by Github user: moirahartigan
+- [Alien Memory Game](https://github.com/moirahartigan/Portfolio-2---Alien-Memory-Game) by Github player: moirahartigan
 - [Memory Game](https://github.com/code-sketch/memory-game) by code-sketch  with [Walkthrough](https://marina-ferreira.github.io/tutorials/js/memory-game/), [Demo](https://marina-ferreira.github.io/projects/js/memory-game/), [Video tutorial](https://www.youtube.com/watch?v=eMhiMsEC9Uk&list=PLLX1I3KXZ-YH-woTgiCfONMya39-Ty8qw)
   - This a particularly well documented resource and most similar to what the developer was trying to achieve.
   - the tutorial offers step by step guidance on how to build the game.